oscar-system/GAP.jl/README.md

 ```julia
 using GAP
 ```
-one may call any GAP function by prefixing its name with `GAP.Globals.`.
+one may access any global GAP variable by prefixing its name with `GAP.Globals.`, and call GAP functions like Julia functions.
 For example:
 ```julia
 julia> GAP.Globals.SymmetricGroup(3)
 GAP: SymmetricGroup( [ 1 ..
 3 ] )
 ```

-The Julia types `Int64` and `Bool` are automatically converted to GAP objects.
-Several others basic types of objects can be converted using the `GapObj` constructor:
+The Julia types `Int64` and `Bool` are automatically converted to GAP objects when passed as arguments to GAP functions.
+Several others basic types of objects can be converted using the `GapObj` constructor.
+For example, here we convert a `Vector{Int}` to a GAP list:
 ```julia
 julia> x = GapObj([1,2,3])
 GAP: [ 1, 2, 3 ]